escherba/dotfiles/README.md

 # dotfiles
-Convenience dotfiles and custom brew formulas for development on Mac OS X
+Config and dot-files for development on Mac OS X and Linux

 ## Additional software (Mac)